OPAE/intel-fpga-bbb/samples/README.md

 ## Updating Releases for use with the Platform Interface Manager

-A set of scripts are provided in [../platform-ifc-mgr-compat](https://github.com/OPAE/intel-fpga-bbb/tree/master/platform-ifc-mgr-compat) to update older platform releases.
+A set of scripts is provided in [../platform-ifc-mgr-compat](https://github.com/OPAE/intel-fpga-bbb/tree/master/platform-ifc-mgr-compat) to update older platform releases.
 These one-time scripts must be run in order to configure both simulation and Quartus environments with the PIM.